SpikeInterface/spikeinterface/doc/modules/qualitymetrics/sd_ratio.rst

 Expectation and use
 -------------------

-For a unit representing a single neuron, this test should return a value close to one.
+For a unit representing a single neuron, this metric should return a value close to one.
 However for unit that are contaminated, the value can be significantly higher.

 Example code